angelagola-ko/angelagola-ko/README.md

 # Hi there, my name is Angela Gola!
 Here's a little about me 😄

-### Events & Operations Manager turned developer March 2022!
+### Full Stack Web Developer.
 I am passionate about design and coding!
 ### Looking to turn this newfound passion into a career! 🖌️

 ### Contact Me